Wpt006/Wpt006/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working in a class of 11...
-- 🌱 I’m currently learning SQA ...
+- 🌱 I’m currently learning SQA
-- 🤔 I’m looking for help with work...
+- 🤔 I’m looking for...
 - 💬 Ask me about ...
 - 📫 How to reach me:
 - 😄 Pronouns: She/Her/They
-- ⚡ Fun fact:
+- ⚡ Fun fact: I like badminton

 <p>
 📫📌  Born and live in Singapore